Skip to main content

 Translations

 As of CTFd 3.6, CTFd supports translations when using the core-beta theme.
-Currently translations are managed with POEditor.
-If you wish to fix or maintain a language translation please join at CTFd's public POEditor page and reach out to us using the same email address to request approval.
+Currently translations are managed with Crowdin.
+If you wish to fix or maintain a language translation please join at CTFd's public Crowdin page.

 When managing translations directly in source code, they are managed with pybabel.
 The correct pybabel commands are written in CTFd's Makefile as follows: